PrismplexMC/Lore/agreement.md

 Prismplex Lore Submission Agreement\
 Effective as of July 18, 2025\
-By clicking “I AGREE,” you confirm that you have read, understood, and accepted the terms of this Lore Submission Agreement (“Agreement”) concerning any content you submit to The Prismplex server’s lore repository.
+By clicking “I AGREE” you confirm that you have read, understood, and accepted the terms of this Lore Submission Agreement (“Agreement”) concerning any content you submit to The Prismplex server’s lore repository.
 1. Scope of Agreement\
 This Agreement governs your voluntary submission of creative content such as stories, character profiles, artwork, and audiovisual materials (“Submitted Content”) to the lore repository associated with The Prismplex, a Minecraft server operated by individual owner(s) and managed with the assistance of staff members and a contributing player base.
 References to “The Prismplex” in this Agreement include the server’s owner(s), its staff, players, and any other party contributing to the collective lore repository.
 2. License Grant\